rewegit/esp32-rmt-pwm-reader/README.md

 - To tackle point 1, a state machine has been implemented to detect whether a signal is stable.
 The states are categorized as `NO_SIGNAL`, `UNSTABLE`, and `STABLE`.
 The failsafe function returns `pulse_neutral`, similar to what is commonly done with newer digital receivers.
 However, unlike those receivers, the library provides the ability to determine whether the transmitter is still active by checking the status.

-Please note that the following sections will provide more detailed information about the features and usage of this library.

 This is a CPP library for the ESP32-S1 microcontroller that utilizes the RMT hardware to handle RC PWM signals.
 The library provides the following features:

 - Utilization of the RMT hardware to offload the processor.
 - Simultaneous reading of up to 8 RC PWM channels.
 - Support for reading both raw PWM values (`pwm_get_rawPwm`) and scaled values (`pwm_get_scaledPwm`).
 - Scaling of PWM pulse based on predefined constants (or automatic measurement of min/max values), allowing individual adjustment of minimum, neutral and maximum values.
-(Default: min=1000, neutral=1500, max=2000)
+(Default: min=1000, neutral=1500, max=2000  all in µs)
 - Separate scaling of the min-neutral and neutral-max ranges.
 For example, if the min/max calibration defines a min of 800, max of 2100, and neutral of 1200, the range 800-1200 will be scaled to 1000-1500, and 1200-2100 will be scaled to 1500-2000.
 - Support for different PWM frequencies per channel (tested range: 20Hz - 200Hz).
 The phase relationship between channels is irrelevant.
 Compatibility with various receivers that may be connected to the channels.
 To avoid uint32_t overflow for lower frequencies, a prescaler must be set.